What is…

 Ajalon

-Hebrew: אַיָּלוֹן —transliteration: Ayyalon —meaning: deer; place of deer
+Hebrew: אַיָּלוֹן —transliteration: Ayyalon —meaning: deer or place of deer

 This is the name of 2 biblical places.

-Ajalon is a town and valley (modern name: Ayalon Valley in Israel) originally assigned to the tribe of Dan, from which, however, they could not drive the Amorites (Judges 1:35).
+This lowland town and valley assigned to the tribe of Dan, from which, however, they did not drive the idolatrous Amorites (Judges 1:35).

 And as they fled from Israel, while they were at the descent of Beth-horon, the Lord hurled large stones from heaven on them as far as Azekah, and they died; there were more who died from the hailstones than those whom the sons of Israel killed with the sword.

-Ajalon has been identified as the modern Yalo (Yalu), at the foot of the Beth-horon (Bethoron) pass (near modern Beit Horon, Israel).
+Ajalon was identified by Edward Robinson (Bible scholar and archaeologist) as the modern Yalo (Yalu), Israel, at the foot of the Bethoron pass (near modern Beit Horon, Israel).
+It is currently a Palestinian Arab village.

 In the Tell Amarna letters Adoni-zedek speaks of the destruction of the “city of Ajalon” by the invaders, and describes himself as “afflicted, greatly afflicted” by the calamities that had come on the land, urging the king of Egypt to hasten to his help.